Skip to content

 What This Means for Your Portfolio

 Reading Taleb will convince you that tail hedging matters.
-Reading Spitznagel will convince you that it can be done well, that a properly structured program can improve total portfolio returns rather than merely reducing risk.
-Neither will tell you exactly how to do it for your specific portfolio, your specific risk tolerance, your specific governance constraints.
+Reading Spitznagel will convince you it can be done well, that a properly structured program can improve total portfolio returns rather than merely reducing risk.
+Neither will tell you exactly how to do it for your specific portfolio, your risk tolerance, your governance constraints.

 That last step is engineering, not philosophy.
 It requires backtesting across regimes, calibrating strike selection and entry timing to your actual holdings, designing monetization rules that your investment committee can follow under pressure, and structuring the whole thing so it survives long enough to prove itself.
-Those are the problems covered in the program design guide.
+Those problems are covered in the program design guide.